owid/owid-grapher/README.md

 ## Migrations

 If you need to make changes to the MySQL database structure, these are specified by [typeorm](http://typeorm.io/#/) migration files.
 Use `typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
 Then run migrations with `typeorm migration:run`.
 To access this CLI tool install typeorm globally using `npm i -g typeorm` or use the repository executable at `./node_modules/.bin/typeorm`.

+## Development console

+You can run `yarn c` to get a node REPL with the database connection opened and models preloaded into the context.
+Then you can e.g. inspect all charts: `await Chart.find()`.
+Note that this depends on the `--experimental-repl-await` option introduced in node 10.

 ## Architecture notes